philayres/babble-rnn/out/func-28-1-3/notes.md

 Restarted at 9290 with a final wide LSTM on the end after disabling the training of all others

 Didn't work due to a shape mismatch.
 Trying two new lstms instead of one large

+Restarted at 12943 setting all LSTMs to trainable